 Construction of fibre-composite buildings

 It would be great to work with volunteers with specific skills relevant to our areas of work (construction, mechanics, hydroponics/aquaponics, permaculture, IT/communications, renewable energy, waste water treatment, biogas systems, etc).
 We would prefer longer-term volunteers (minimum one month) and also welcome anyone who might be interested in longer-term collaboration.

 We speak both Spanish and English at home.
 As most volunteers are trying to learn/improve Spanish (or don´t speak English) we often converse in Spanish at mealtimes.

 Our main motivation for seeking volunteers is to find like-minded people to build our network and develop our project.
 We are passionate about creating change in the world and want to learn and teach as much as possible about the amazing technologies that exist for improving the quality of life of everyone.
 We believe that sharing of knowledge is fundamental to achieving this and hence we will offer everything developed within our project free to anyone who is interested.
 We hope that our volunteers can help spread this knowledge.

-We have a 6-bedroom communal house which can accommodate around 5-6 volunteers.
-We also have spare mattresses and a hammock for additional people although it is difficult to cater for more than a total of 10 people.
+We have a 6-bedroom communal house which can accommodate up to 4-5 volunteers.
 We will provide a bed and have most basic bedding (sheets, blankets, mosquito nets etc.).
 You are welcome to bring your own sleeping bag etc. Our house is mostly bug-proof, so mosquito nets are not really required.
 Although the weather is generally hot during the day it gets cold at night, so a good blanket and some warm clothes are required.
-We have showers (cold water only at the moment) and latrine toilets.
-We will try to make you as comfortable as possible during your stay and you will be living as we do.
+We have showers (hot water) and latrine toilets.
 We have electricity from the hydroelectric plant (and power from the grid or solar panels as back-up).
 We have wifi internet that is quite reliable and fast enough for Skype etc.